Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ### Aside $$ \text{P-value} \neq P(H_0 | data) $$
-A common misconception is the p-value captures the probability that the Null hypothesis is true given the data observed.
-Although this is something of huge interest, we see we can't obtain this expression between knowing the prior probability of $$H_0$$.
+A common misconception is that the p-value represents the probability that the null hypothesis ($$H_0$$) is true, given the observed data.
+While this is an expression of great interest, it is important to note that we cannot directly calculate this probability without knowing the prior probability of $$H_0$$.

-These 2 concepts are related by the Bayes theorem:
+These 2 concepts are related by the Bayes' theorem:

 $$
 \begin{aligned}
 P(H_0 \mid \text{data}) &= \frac{ P(\text{data} \mid H_0) \times P(H_0)}{P(\text{data})} \\